pnp/copilot-connectors-samples/samples/dotnet-csharp-graphdocs-ttk/README.md

 ### 3. Prepare Teams App Dependencies

 - In Solution Explorer, right-click the `GraphDocsConnector` Azure Functions project
-- Expand the `Teams Toolkit` menu and select `Prepare Teams App Dependencies`
+- Expand the `Microsoft 365 Agents Toolkit` menu and select `Prepare Teams App Dependencies`
 - When prompted, sign in to your Microsoft 365 tenant
 - Wait for all tasks to complete